leozin/auth-service-quarkus/README.md

 #### Running the Service after building it

 There are many ways to run it: For a quick test with all required resources loaded automatically, in a docker environment or simply running pointing to a specific database/running instance.
+Please see below and pick your preferred way to run it.

 Once it is running, you can check the `http://localhost:8080/swagger-ui` to invoke the endpoints